Toporikova-Lab/Spider-Circadian-Activity/Calculating Spider Run Duration/README.md

 Using run duration data and resampled run duration data, we created a histogram to visualize the distribution.
 The histograms were normalized, meaning that the area under the histogram is equal to 1 and the frequencies of run duration counts are relative to each other.

 <img width="221" alt="Screen Shot 2022-07-25 at 9 21 59 AM" src="https://user-images.githubusercontent.com/67922568/180787371-933d4aee-5a3a-4978-b6c5-8894177c4863.png">

-## Usage

-For those who want to visualize and investigate the duration of movement through histograms.